MLAide/docs/docs/tutorial/create-connection.md

-# Create Connection
+# Create Connection to App

-First we have to create a new python file in our working directory.
-Create the file `app.py`.
+In the first step, we have to create a new python file in our working directory.
+For this, create the file `app.py`.

+## Import required Libraries

-First of all we need to import all libraries - including ML Aide.
+Then, we need to import all libraries - including ML Aide.

 ```python
 from mlaide import client